 In the s-domain, the same calculation is one line. (step) and (RC lowpass transfer function).
 Output:

 Partial fractions: .
-Inverse-transforming gives — same answer, much less algebra.
-This is the practical reason we develop the Laplace transform in Chapter 7.
+Inverse-transforming gives , same answer with much less algebra.
+That’s the practical reason for developing the Laplace transform.